What Is A Giardia Infection? [Risk Factors And Treatment]

-That pristine lake you visit every summer may be beautiful, but could be holding a dark secret.
-Giardia is a microscopic parasite found in contaminated food, water, and soil.
-It is the most common food-borne illness found worldwide, and in all regions of the United States.
-This post is an introduction to Giardia.
+That pristine lake you visit every summer may be breathtaking, but it could be hiding a dark secret.
+Giardia is a microscopic parasite found in contaminated food, water and soil.
+It’s the most common food-borne illness worldwide and in all regions of the United States.
+What is a Giardia infection, its risk factors and treatment options?

 It is spread between people through improper hand washing.
 Infection with this organism leads to inflammation of the gastrointestinal tract, leading to uncomfortable symptoms lasting anywhere from ten days or longer